Last Updated: April 11, 2022

 - Scope and Consent

 When you use the Site, you are contracting with Provider.
 By accessing the Site, you expressly consent to our collection, use, disclosure, and retention of your information as described in this Policy.

 (a) Information to Respond to Your Requests.
 You may give us contact information so we can respond to your questions and requests, as well as responding to your requests to send you newsletters and other communications.
 Details of how you can opt-out of receiving communications from us are detailed in the relevant communication sent.
 You can also send us an email to firstname.lastname@example.org.

 (b) User Interaction Information.
 We may also receive other information (e.g., content viewed and information about the advertisements within the content you have been shown or have clicked on, etc.) from your interaction with our Site.
 You agree that we can share your interaction information with, or obtain information about your interaction from, analytics providers, advertising partners, third-party partners, and social media sites for two years or until you withdraw your consent for the purpose of providing or improving our services Information that can be passed to analytics providers and advertising partners can be via cookies and tracking technologies.
 Please see our Cookies and Tracking Technologies Section for information, including your choices in relation to some of these technologies.

-(f) Mobile Information.
-By agreeing to this Policy you consent that we may collect additional information from you if you access our Site through a mobile device (e.g. your unique device identifier, device’s operating system, mobile carrier, location or GPS/geo-location, mobile number, your text messages, emails or email address, user name, contacts/address book, financial or payment information, web browsing history, photos, your phone’s name, passwords, political interests, sexual orientation, racial or ethnic origin, religious and philosophical beliefs, trade union membership).
+(d) Mobile Information.
+By agreeing to this Policy you consent that we may collect additional information from you if you access our Site through a mobile device (e.g. your unique device identifier, device’s operating system, mobile carrier, location or GPS/geo-location, mobile number, your text messages, emails or email address, user name).

 - Uses, Retention and Storage